securing your assets to protect your finances

 How is a TCP different from a Power of Attorney?

 It’s also important to remember that a TCP is not the same as a power of attorney (POA) – an individual you should also appoint and ensure your investment advisor has a record of.
-Unlike a POA, your TCP does not have the authority to make financial decisions on your behalf.
+Unlike a POA, your TCP does not have the authority to make financial decisions on your behalf – their role is limited to non-financial matters and ensuring your wellbeing.
 However, this person can alert your investment advisor if he or she doesn’t believe a POA is acting in your best interest.

 Who needs a TCP?